eepgxxy/eepgxxy.github.io/_posts/blog/2017-08-06-prototype-inheritance.markdown

 id: 44
 ---

 Prototype is the unique feature of JavaScript used for inheritance.
 JavaScript is an object based programming languange.
 However, there is no definition of *class* as those traditional class based programming languages such as C++ and Java.
-In order to minic the features of class, JavaScript uses *prototype*.
+In order to mimic the features of class, JavaScript uses *prototype*.

 Prototype is the feature of a function when the function is being used as a *constructor* function.
 When a function is invoked as a constructor function, the *this* is bound to the newly created object instance for instantiation.
 And the newly created object gets inheritance not only from the parent constructor function but also from the prototype property of the parent constructor function.
 This is called prototype inheritance.